NickolasBoyer/willwillems/posts/using-scoped-BEM-with-Tailwind.md

 Remebering all CSS properties and their values without autocomplete took me years to do, Tailwind weeks.

-One additional benefit is being able to add custom CSS if you feel like it.
+One additional benefit is being able to add custom CSS when you feel like it.
 I for example like to write out CSS background rules because that's more clear to me and they often need quite specific values.

 Additionally if you need to use some CSS to do a unusual thing, tailwind won't help you so you'll need to write it manually.
 The beauty of this workflow is that hyper-specific or unusual CSS will stand out by default!